juanuys/juanuys.github.io/_work/2004-lightagency.md

 ---
-layout: page
+title: "The Light AgencyFreelance"
-title: The Light Agency
+description: "My work with The Light Agency"
+layout: post
+tags: career
+category: blog
+date: 2004-01-01
 ---

-# My work with  [Mobilize Systems](http://www.mobilize-systems.com/) (previously The Light Agency)
+This is a post about my work with  [Mobilize Systems](http://www.mobilize-systems.com/) (previously The Light Agency)

 The Light Agency was spearheaded by [Marc Lewis](http://www.linkedin.com/profile/view?id=4761107) &mdash; a tour de force of creation.
 I remember being in the interview when Marc came into the boardroom on his Segway, with his signature pyjama bottoms.
 I saw Marc again later when he was a Wayra mentor (when I did pollarize.me).
 I was an absolute honour to have Marc as our visionary leader.
 He's a great guy, and you'd be privileged to meet him some time.